GRADUATE CERTIFICATE OF COUNSELLING

 TRANSFORMATIVE SELF-AWARENESS IN YOUR PERSONAL, SPIRITUAL, AND SOCIAL IDENTITY

-The Graduate Certificate of Counselling is completed part-time over 1 year and can be considered as one-half of the Graduate Diploma of Counselling.
+The Graduate Certificate of Counselling can be completed part-time over 2 years and can be considered as one-half of the Graduate Diploma of Counselling.
 The Graduate Certificate is surrendered by students who go on to complete the Graduate Diploma of Counselling.
-Units are available both on-campus and online.

 Entry to the Graduate Certificate of Counselling is based on evidence of a capacity to undertake higher degree studies including a: